Why do we want a 50:50 Parliament?

-So do we, but we believe you can’t have the best if you don’t include 51% of the population.
+- After all, how can we have 'the best' if 51% of the UK population are not fully included?
 Women make up 60% of law graduates and 50% of graduates so surely we will only have the best once women are represented equally in Parliament.

 It’s not just women who are underrepresented in Parliament, what about minorities?

 - Women are a diverse majority.
 50:50 are campaigning for ALL women and recognise that some women face multiple hurdles given the layers of their identity and might need more support and encouragement to achieve fair representation.